 - Nobody Dies: Ichi is accidentally doing this in chapter 109.

 - The Arrival: Aliens are causing global warming in order to kill off humans and make the planet more comfortable for their kind.
+When confronted, one of them points out that humans are doing the same exact thing, only much slower.
+The aliens are simply speeding up the process.

 - Battle for Terra: The humans sends a machine that can convert the air on Terra to be human breathable in seven days.
 This would leave the air unbreathable for the Terrians.